aitmil/recipe-book/README.md

 ## Project Structure

-- `frontend/` - React (Next.js) application that serves the user interface.
+- `frontend` - React (Next.js) application that serves the user interface.
-- `backend/` - Node.js/Express application that handles API requests.
+- `backend` - Node.js/Express application that handles API requests.

 The frontend communicates with the backend API to display and manage recipes.